WebReflection/es6-collections/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Why
+---
+There is a difference between *I need it* and *I need it only if 100% the same of the native version*.
+Since **almost no shim in JavaScript world is 100% compatible with the native implementation**, you can choose to use at least a fast shim which aim is to bring the same API using best practices to both minify and boost up JS performances.
+If you think this is not good for you then wait until these collections are available natively and don't even bother.